Battle of Italeni: Background

-After the massacre of Piet Retief and his men by Dingane on 6 February 1838, a number of Voortrekker camps were also attacked by the Zulu impis.
-These Voortrekkers appealed to other treks, particularly those of Piet Uys and Hendrik Potgieter in the Orange Free State, for help.
-Both treks sent out commandos to help.
-The two groups met on the banks of the Blaukraans River, where a council of war was held.
-During this meeting Uys was elected as "General Field Commandant" by those present - becoming, in effect, the first elected Boer Commandant-General.
+After the massacre of Piet Retief and his men by Dingane on 6 February 1838, a number of Voortrekker camps were also attacked by the Zulu impis on 17 February 1838.
+The Voortrekker leader Gerrit Maritz became increasingly ill and was unable to lead an expedition.
+It was decided that Piet Uys and Hendrik Potgieter would lead a punitive commando in retaliation to the perceived aggression by the Zulus and their king, Dingane ka Senzangakona.
+During the meeting close to Blaaukransriver, Uys was elected as "General Field Commandant" by those present - becoming, in effect, the first elected Boer Commandant-General.
 Potgieter—a natural leader—objected to this and stated that he and his men were not prepared to serve under any other leader.
 As a compromise, it was decided that each commando would remain under its own leader, but that both parties would fight together.
 This arrangement would prove to have disastrous consequences.